-One of the things I love best about the history of the old West and pioneer travels are the journals and letters.
-In today’s modern era kids get less exposure to actual written letters and are more often in front of emails, facetime or skype.
+For me, one of the most compelling things about the history of the old West and pioneer travels are the journals and letters.
+In today’s modern era kids get less exposure to actual written letters and are more often in front of emails, Videos, Facetime or Skype.

 I love words- putting the pen (or quill!) to paper and composing thoughts.
 There is a gentle slowness to folding the paper, tucking it into the envelope, addressing it, and walking it to the post box.
 There is a mindfulness in the reflection that you need to do this task.
 I appreciate this so much, especially amidst the busyness of our lives today.

 I believe there is great value in children writing their own letters, especially within the magic of time travel at our summer camps!
 Parents write a secret letter to their children, and slip them to me on the first or second day.
 They compose the letter as if they were back East and their child was traveling out West on the Oregon Trail.
 The letters are sometimes funny, creative, or touching.
 We love helping the kids read them out loud and compose a reply with quill pen and ink.
 Then we seal them with sealing wax and tie them up with string.
-We deliver them to our parents on Friday, the last day of camp, at the party.
-It is so much fun!
+We deliver them to our parents on Friday, the last day of camp.
+The parents treasure these keepsakes from their child’s camp experience.

 Some of my favorite letters have been really creative ones, like this one written on birch tree bark, wrapped in a brown paper tube: